encoredev/encore/README.md

 ### How is Encore different?

 Encore is the only tool that understands what you’re building.
-The Encore framework, coupled with static analysis, lets Encore deeply understand the application you’re building.
-This enables the platform to provide a unique developer experience that helps you stay in the flowstate as you’re building.
+The Encore framework, coupled with static analysis, lets the Encore Platform deeply understand the application you’re building.
+This enables the Platform to provide a unique developer experience that helps you stay in the flow as you’re building.
 For instance you don't need to bother with configuring and managing infrastructure, setting up environments and keeping them in sync, or writing documentation and drafting architecture diagrams.
 Encore does all of this automatically out of the box.

 Unlike many tools that aim to only make cloud deployment easier, Encore is not a cloud hosting provider.
 With Encore, you can use your own cloud account with all the major cloud providers: AWS/Azure/GCP.
 This means you’re in control of your data and can maintain your trust relationship with your cloud provider.
 You can also use Encore's development cloud for free, with pretty generous "fair use" limits.